leegee/learning-oe-solidjs/README.md

 `allowCustomisation` - set to true or only one course is available without a course editor.

+`homeInsteadOfMenu` - instead of loading the menu, load the homepage.

 ## NB

 Any resemblance to other language learning apps is purely coincidence.